Lamden/docs/docs/migration/lamden_vault_controller.md

 }
 ```

+## Update Transaction Info
-3. Update any transactions you send to the LWC with the networkName property with a value of `arko`.
+Update any transactions you send to the LWC with the networkName property with a value of `arko`.

-## Legacy Lamden LWC Transaction Info
+### Legacy Lamden LWC Transaction Info
 ```javascript
 const txInfo = {
     networkType: 'mainnet',